 Gordon Martin is the Regional Organiser for Scotland for the Rail, Maritime and Transport (RMT) union.

-Eurig Scandrett is a Lecturer in Sociology and Queen Margaret University and was head of community action at Friends of the Earth Scotland.
+Dr Eurig Scandrett is a Lecturer in Sociology at Queen Margaret University and was head of community action at Friends of the Earth Scotland.

 Bob Thomson is a retired senior union official and former member of the General Council of the STUC as well as an ex-Chairman and Treasurer of the Scottish Labour Party.

-Dave Watson works as head of policy for the Scottish Labour Party.
+Dave Watson is an independent consultant and researcher.
 He was previously the Scottish Organiser (Bargaining and Campaigns) for UNISON Scotland.